-The projects being delivered will each require the development of a Green Book compliant business case which will need to be locally assured.
+9 of the projects submitted their Green Book compliant business case locally assured to DLUHC by March 2022.
 To undertake this role CWC has set up a process which will follow this Local Assurance Framework and government guidance to assure the business cases.

-Once government has approved the summary of the business cases projects will commence delivery.
-Delivery of individual projects and the wider Town Investment Plan will continue to be overseen by the Town Deal Board.
+Summary document of the business cases approved, and projects commence delivery.
+Delivery of individual projects and the wider Town Investment Plan will continue to be overseen by The Board.